Religion in politics: Religion and the state

 States have adopted various attitudes towards religions, ranging from theocracy to state atheism.

 A theocracy is "government by divine guidance or by officials who are regarded as divinely guided".

 Modern day recognised theocracies include the Islamic Republic of Iran and the Holy See, while the Taliban and Islamic State are insurgencies attempting to create such polities.
 Historical examples include the Islamic Caliphates and the Papal States.

 A more modest form of religious state activity is having an official state religion.
 Unlike a theocracy, this maintains the superiority of the state over the religious authorities.
 Over 20% (a total of 43) of the countries in the world have a state religion, most of them (27) being Muslim countries.
 There are also 13 officially Buddhist countries such as Bhutan, while state churches are present in 27 countries.

 In contrast to religious states, secular states recognise no religion.
 This is often called the principle of the separation of church and state.
-A more extreme version, Laïcité, is practiced in France, which prohibits all religious expressions in many public contexts.
+A more strictly prescribed version, Laïcité, is practiced in France, which prohibits all religious expressions in many public contexts.

 Some states are explicitly atheistic, usually those which were produced by revolution, such as various socialist states or the French First Republic.

 There have also been cases of states creating their own religions, such as imperial cults or the Cult of Reason.